How to Prevent Your Muzzle from Dipping

 Quick Summary

-Prevent muzzle dip by focusing on consistent backstrap pressure with your firing hand's palm and applying upward tension with your support hand's index finger against the trigger guard.
-This stabilizes the firearm during recoil, allowing for faster follow-up shots.
+Prevent muzzle dip by mastering grip techniques: apply firm backstrap pressure with your firing hand and upward tension with your support hand's index finger on the trigger guard.
+This stabilizes the muzzle against recoil, enabling faster, more accurate follow-up shots.
+Dry fire practice with tools like the DryFireMag is recommended for refinement.

 Chapters